Posted on 19 August 2020, updated on 21 September 2023.

 - Networking: DNS, IP, load balancers, VPC, and firewall are all in there

 - Monitoring: an optional monitoring solution for your droplets

 - Kubernetes: The DigitalOcean managed Kubernetes service, using the previous components

 For a solo developer or a small team, this seems like a good fit, since you can fit every component in your head.
-However, it might miss some advanced solution for bigger players, such a real fine-grained IAM policies system.
-I'll cover more in detail some pain points I had using DigitalOcean.
+However, it might miss some advanced solutions for bigger players, such as a real fine-grained IAM policies system.
+I'll cover in detail some pain points I had using DigitalOcean.

 But first, let's assert that it is really developer-friendly, by creating a quick Kubernetes cluster from the Web UI.
 From a single interface, you get to choose: